solanaguide/relay-logger/README.md

 # What to do with the data?

 It's up to you - more experimentation on this would be great.
+Personally, I feel we should be optimizing not just for high rewards but also the highest number of non-vote transactions per block, to ensure we are landing as many transactions as possible for users.
 My current setup (tho I change every couple of days) is:

 Every minute, run a cron job to:
 1. Parse each log file in ./txlogs